 The Knott Scholarship Funds award four-year, full-tuition scholarships to attend a Catholic high school located in Baltimore City, Anne Arundel, Baltimore, Carroll, Frederick, Harford, or Howard counties.
-These scholarships look to honor Catholic students who excel in academics.
+These scholarships honor Catholic students who excel in academics.

-GENERAL REQUIREMENTS for 2015-2016 SCHOOL YEAR
+GENERAL REQUIREMENTS for 2020-2021 SCHOOL YEAR

 - Student must be in eighth grade at time of application.

 - Student must be a baptized Catholic or convert officially into the Catholic Church by a priest.

 - Student and family must legally reside in one of these areas of the Archdiocese of Baltimore: Baltimore City, Anne Arundel, Baltimore, Carroll, Frederick, Harford, or Howard counties.
 If the student resides outside of these areas, the student is not eligible to apply for the scholarship.

 - Student and family must be registered in a Catholic parish in one of the above-mentioned geographic areas.

 - Student must be an eighth grader in a Catholic, public, private, or home school and must be applying for admission into a Catholic High School in one of the above geographic areas.
 Student will be asked to include proof of acceptance from a Catholic High School when submitting a completed Knott Scholarship application.